 I have been functioning as a senior content writer for years now.
 My team looks up to me for article topics, ideas, and other forms of assistance.
-I’ve been clinically depressed for 2 months, religiously taking Zoloft and other SSRI meds.
-However, none of my team members noticed that there’s something wrong with me.
+I’ve been clinically depressed for two months, religiously taking Zoloft and other SSRI meds.
+However, none of my team members noticed that there was something wrong with me.

 How did I mask depression while working?

 The following tips are sure-fire ways to stave off depression for leaders:

 1. Get Yourself into a Good Mood Early